stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 #### Javascript Isolation

 This is a glaring problem: Web Components are very isolated in every sense _except for in JavaScript_.
 The `window` and `document` in a Web Component are the same `window` and `document` in the surrounding page.
-So any third party dependency would either need to be externalized to the `window`, causing us to have to make a top-down decision about dependencies and versions that our Web Components can rely on, or we'd need some way to isolate these external dependencies without simply packaging them into our bundles.
+So any third-party dependency would either need to be externalized to the `window`, causing us to have to make a top-down decision about dependencies and versions that our Web Components can rely on, or we'd need some way to isolate these external dependencies without simply packaging them into our bundles.

 We much preferred the second option, but couldn't find a way to do it, so we built one.
 Our teams are all using webpack for their build, so we wrote a webpack plugin to wrap the bundles in a closure, and include any [`externals`](https://webpack.js.org/configuration/externals/) within the closure.
 This allows our application to refer to the `externals` as global dependencies, without the need for those externals to actually be on the global context.
 The resulting package is called the [`isolated-externals-plugin`](https://github.com/WTW-IM/isolated-externals-plugin).
 Utilizing this plugin allows us to load a UMD package more than once on the same page without polluting the `window` object (so long as those UMD bundles refer to `this` and not the `window` directly).
+The `isolated-externals-plugin` also provides some behavior which ensures that resources at the same URL will only be loaded once over the wire, even if they are not already cached.

-There are trade-offs here, the primary one being that the resulting JavaScript heap will include these dependencies more than once, but remember — we'd run into that same problem if we were bundling our dependencies into our applications anyway.
-This way, we end up having those dependencies in the heap more than once, but we only need to load them over the wire a single time.
+There are trade-offs here, the primary one being that the resulting JavaScript heap will include these dependencies more than once.
+That's true, but we'd run into that same problem if we were bundling our dependencies into our applications anyway.
+This way, we do end up having those dependencies in the heap more than once, but we only need to load them over the wire a single time.

 The second problem uncovered by the effort to isolate our external dependencies is a particular one.
 What if one Web Component were to refer to an external dependency at one minor or patch version, and another referred to the same dependency at the same major version, but at a different minor or patch version?
 We'd end up transferring two packages over the wire, but probably unnecessarily.